Pronunciation of 'Lamiaceae'

 English (United States)

-A family of flowering plants, commonly known as the mint family, which includes herbs like basil, mint, rosemary, and thyme.
+A family of flowering plants commonly known as the mint family, including many aromatic herbs.